ascv/HyperLogLog/README.md

 2.4 Changelog
 =============

-* Use compiler built-in leading zero counts for GCC and Clang.
+* Use compiler built-ins for leading zero counts if using GCC or Clang.

 2.3 Changelog
 =============